dillon/cs50/README.md

-## My CS50 Projects
+# My CS50 Projects
-All of my projects for CS50 2018
+This repository contains all of my projects from CS50.
+Descriptions and demos of each project are below

 # Crypto Dashboard